-1. I am a female.
 Yes, not all farmers are men.
 Women can be farmers.
 Women bring a whole different dimension to farming and I truly believe agriculture is better for it.
 It’s fun for me to see young women, such as a Farmer’s Daughter and these four daughters from Oregon farms, coming back to the farm as equal farming partners with their farm families.
-“I am Woman, Hear . . .”
-Okay, okay, I won’t break out in song (even though I want to!).
+“I am Woman, Hear me roar . . .”
+Okay, okay, I won’t break out in song.

 Yes, you heard me.
 A G-R-A-N-D-M-A. You know, cookie baking, kiss the grandkid’s booboos, game playing, huggy kind of grandma.
-I have five grandchildren, four who are on this earth and one who left us too soon and is heaven anxiously waiting for the rest of us to join her.
-I love all my grandchildren and I promise they will all know where their food comes from – from farms and not magically appear in grocery stores.
+I have six grandchildren, five who are on this earth and one who left us too soon and is in heaven anxiously waiting for the rest of us to join her.
+I love all my grandchildren and I promise they will all know where their food comes from – from farms and it does not magically appear in grocery stores.

 Absolutely NO farming background.
 I lived in a farming community but that doesn’t give you a farming background.
 When I met my husband to be, I didn’t even know what a plow was and what it was used for.
 I can honestly say when I was young I had no desire to live on a farm, let alone be a farmer.

-As I was growing up, I stayed pretty persistent with #2.
+As I was growing up, I stayed pretty persistent with #3.
 I did not want to live on a farm.
 I told my best friend in high school I would never marry a hog farmer.
 I mean, face it, pigs have a smell – farms have a smell.
 Why, oh why, would I ever want to live on a farm?
 But you know the old adage, “never say never“.
 All I can say is love is blind and I ended up marrying a pig farmer!

 What was I thinking?
 I am a city girl, not a farm girl.
 Doesn’t GOD have the greatest sense of humor?
 But as you probably guessed, I started my transformation from city girl to farmer.
-Yes, I don’t refer to myself as a farm wife – I am an equal on our farm – a farmer.
+Yes, I normally don’t refer to myself as a farm wife – I am an equal on our farm – a farmer.
 And I am proud of it!

 When I am working on the farm, it is usually “tennies”, a t-shirt or sweatshirt and depending on the weather, I either wear shorts or jeans.
 No cowboy boots, no belt buckles and yes, like my friend Sara, I do wear makeup.

 I make no apologies – it’s just the way it is.
-I do love and appreciate all types of music.
-I just don’t love COUNTRY!
+I do love and appreciate all types of music and I will listen to some country music.
+I just don’t love it!

 Farmer stereotypes need to be broken.
 I love that agriculture has room for all types of farmers!
-And I especially love that we have women in ag.
+And I especially love that we have women in agriculture.
 Even though I never thought I would be a farmer growing up, God had a different plan for me.

 And with that, let’s just celebrate all types of farmers . . . women included.